Creatine Transporter Deficiency (CTD / SLC6A8) is an X-linked syndrome caused by a mutation on the SLC6A8 gene.

 You can contact us by email: creatine@xtraordinaire.org

-Xtraordinaire CTD commission is organizing its third international symposium on Creatine Transporter Deficiency In Paris on Friday, September 29 & Saturday, September 30, 2023.
+Xtraordinaire CTD commission has organized its third international symposium on Creatine Transporter Deficiency In Paris on Friday, September 29 & Saturday, September 30, 2023.

-It will be the opportunity to gather professionals from around the world and families/patients.
+It was the opportunity to gather professionals and families/patients from around the world.

 Themes : understanding clinical trials for rare disease, gene therapy, females with CTD, epilepsy, aging, siblings and families